 iClicker Information for Michigan Tech faculty

-Instructors considering iClickers for use in class should contact User Services for an introduction to and demonstration of the system.
-User Services can provide instructors with a blue instructor remote and a loaner receiver to familiarize yourself with the technology.
+Instructors considering using iClickers in class should contact the William G. Jackson Center for Teaching and Learning for information about how to download the software.
+The Jackson CTL also provides instructors with an introduction to the system, and a blue instructor remote and a loaner receiver to practice using the technology.
+The CTL also has a classroom set of clickers available for loan for outreach or non-class events.
 Most university-wide shared classrooms have an iClicker receiver installed.
 Contact User Services if one is not available in your classroom.
-The iClicker software and documentation is available from iClicker's website here.

 Michigan Tech on iTunes U is a service that enables faculty to deliver pre-recorded audio/video course content using Apple's iTunes software.
 Students will be able to download or subscribe to this content as it becomes available.
 Once downloaded, they can use iTunes to play this media on their computer.
 Or, students can download their selections to an iPod, and study anytime, anywhere.